For purchase over S$120

 Beware of counterfeit nattokinase!

-Nattokinase is a peculiar enzyme that can be identified by several test methods, including comparison of Oxidised Insulin Chain B Degradation Pattern.
+Nattokinase is a peculiar enzyme that can be identified by several test methods.
 Despite readily available test methods, there are still many companies that claim and market counterfeit enzymes as nattokinase, including peptidase, protease and chungkinase that are produced from similar Bacillus species or fungi (Aspergillus oryzae) in Japan, Korea, China, Taiwan and the USA.

 Although some of these are able to degrade fibrin in a petri dish (in vitro), there is no indication of its efficacy in the human body.
 Besides, the comprehensive safety and potency data of nattokinase NSK-SD® could not be applied to these counterfeit nattokinase.